tombrereton/project-leapyear-calculator/README.md

 ```
 4. Open VS Code in this folder by typing `code .`
 5. Open the VS Code extension pane (Ctrl+Shift+x), search for "Jest" and install the first one
-6. Once installed, open `tests/leapyear-calculator.test.js` and you should see green dots next to the tests which means they passed
+6. Once installed, open `tests/leapyear-calculator.test.js` and you should see green dots next to the tests which means they passed.
+If they're not a solid greeen it means it didn't run.
+This is likely because you need to run `npm install` or install the Jest extension.
 7. Try changing the code `src/leapyear-calculator.js` to make it fail

 ---